-It is with those centuries of opposition and incidents between their peoples that we can understand the surprise of a Samaritan woman when Jesus addressed her out of the blue.
-Jesus had been touring Israel for a while.
-Wherever He walked He talked about the kingdom of God.
-He was sitting at a well resting after a long day’s journey when the Samaritan woman showed up.
-That’s when He asked her for a favor: a drink of water.
+It is with those centuries of animosity in mind that we can understand the surprise of a Samaritan woman when Jesus addressed her out of the blue.
+Jesus was sitting at a well resting after a long day’s journey when He asked her for a drink of water.

-In the ancient Middle East a man wouldn’t strike up a conversation with a woman, unless she was family.
-Jesus speaking with the Samaritan woman carried many counter-cultural notions, not the least of which was gender equality.
-If a woman is more than the extension of her husband, she becomes a human being whose input is valued, whose opinion matters, and whose questions are taken seriously.
+Asking for a drink of water seemed harmless enough – and yet a Jew speaking with a Samaritan was highly unusual in the context of their established hostility, not to mention a Jewish man approaching a Samaritan woman.
+In the ancient Middle East a man would not strike up a conversation with a woman unless she was family.
+Jesus’ counter-cultural approach rocked the boat in many aspects, and gender equality was one of them.
+If a woman is more than the extension of her husband, then she is a person of her own right whose input is valued, whose opinion matters, and whose questions are taken seriously.

 “‘Sir,’ the woman said, ‘I can see that you are a prophet.
 Our ancestors worshiped on this mountain, but you Jews claim that the place where we must worship is in Jerusalem.’”

 Essentially, the woman was asking Jesus: “Where do we worship God?”
 This question was based on the assumption that worship is bound to one particular location.
 However, can the Spirit of God be tied?
 Jesus did not think so, which is why He replied (John 4:21):

 “Woman,” Jesus replied, “believe me, a time is coming when you will worship the Father neither on this mountain nor in Jerusalem. “